End of Watch: 11/29/2009

 On December 1, 2009 at about 0240 hours, Seattle Police Officer Ben Kelly was in the 4400 block of South Kenyon Street when he spotted a white 1990 Acura Integra parked on the side of the road, running with its hood up.
 The Acura had been stolen about two hours earlier, only five blocks away.
 As Officer Kelly was completing his paperwork in his patrol car, he observed a black male about fifty feet to the rear of his patrol car, walking down the middle of the street towards him.
 Officer Kelly exited his patrol car and confronted the man who was now at the area of the rear bumper of his patrol car.
 As the man looked up, Officer Kelly immediately recognized him as Clemmons and ordered him to show his hands as he drew his gun.
 Clemmons moved his hands toward his sweatshirt pocket and ran around to the front of Officer Kelly’s patrol car.
 Officer Kelly fired three shots and then four more as Clemmons turned and attempted to flee.
 Clemmons was struck multiple times and collapsed face down on a walkway leading to a home.

 Officer Kelly attempted to call out shots fired, but he was “bonked” three times and unable to get through due to radio traffic.
 He grabbed his shotgun and then was able to contact radio.
 Within seconds, multiple SPD units arrived on scene.
 Using a ballistic shield, a team of officers approached Clemmons and took him into custody.
 He was declared dead at the scene by Seattle Fire Department medics.
 A search of Clemmons’ located Officer Richards’ pistol, found inside the front sweatshirt pocket, stuck on the zipper.

-Officer Griswold had served with the Lakewood Police Department for five years and had a total of fourteen years of law enforcement service.
-She was survived by her husband and two children.
+Officer Griswold served the Lakewood Police Department for five years and had a total of fourteen years of law enforcement service.
+She is survived by her husband and two children.